 Make a Cheap Date List

-Meagan and I have been working through a list of cheap date ideas since we started dating.
+We’ve been working through a list of cheap date ideas since we started dating.
 Every time we think of something cute we want to do together, we write it down!
 It gives us some options when we’re bored of our usual routine.
 Here’s an example of some of the things on our list:

 - Second-hand bookstore crawl (Hello Virginia Woolf!)